amirrezasadeqi/nvim_configs/README.md

 so you write your code and after that you can modify your "CMakeLists.txt" to correctly compile your code without any interuptions!!!(no need to VSCode ":)" ).

+Note: you must reload the coc-clangd for coc.nvim after update of compile_commands.json file to have auto completion for new headers and libraries. you can do this by simply ":CocRestart".

+Note: from "2021-01-03 03:11" remote plugin is updated and we have ":IncludePathG" for globally add include and ":IncludePathL" for locally add include path.

+Note: alot of tasks are added via coc-tasks and asynctasks plugin for python, C/C++, ros development and the corresponding scripts and files are pushed(2021-01-03 03:16).

 ### in the future ...